(If you can read the characters above, they make the sound of "Columbia.")

 1858 May 17 - Cum Sow, Chinaman, killed in Columbia; probably by white men.
 (Source: A History of Tuolumne County, California - San Francisco: B.F.
 Alley, 1882)

-1858 The Chinese start to return one man at a time.
+1858 The Chinese continued to return one man at a time.
 The following are listed on the map as indicated.

 1858 East of Main Street had six little Chinese houses were Chinese miners lived.
 (Eastman Map Lot 186)